-These points are prescribed by local the Money Laundering and Terrorist Financing Prevention Act, EU AML directive and FATF (Financial Action Task Force).
-CoinMetro is a regulated exchange and we are obliged to follow regulations and be in line with necessary regulations’ amendments.
-Money Laundering and terrorist financing combating, KYC and KYT are very important processes to us here at CoinMetro.
+These practices are prescribed by the Money Laundering and Terrorist Financing Prevention Act, EU AML directive and FATF (Financial Action Task Force).
+Coinmetro is a regulated exchange and we are obliged to follow regulations to stay in line with necessary regulations’ amendments.

-You are probably aware of our profile verification procedure, and we completely understand that it might be different from others.
-It is also exceptionally well planned and designed, as it is vital to the integrity of your account and our environment in adherence with regulatory compliance.
+You are probably aware of our Profile Verification procedure, and we completely understand that it might be different from others.
+It is also exceptionally well planned and designed, as it is vital to the integrity of your account and our environment in adherence to regulatory compliance.

-Profile verification helps to properly document the account and who it belongs to.
-Additionally, KYT or additional transfer verification, allows us to know who we are transacting & conducting business with.
+Profile Verification helps to properly document the account and who it belongs to.
+Additionally, KYT, or additional transfer verification, allows us to know who we are transacting and conducting business with.

 How does it benefit you?

-- Peace of mind - we can see regulations are coming to exchanges that will need to adhere to standards that are compatible with long-standing banking regulations and procedures that help counter bad practices and ensure the continuation of our services as a fiat on-ramp exchange with lots of potential.
-For more information on that see this note here.
+With us, you can trade with peace of mind.
+We can see regulations are coming to exchanges that will need to adhere to standards that are compatible with long-standing banking regulations and procedures that help counter bad practices and ensure the continuation of our services as a fiat on-ramp exchange with lots of potential.

 Possible account flags